Ephesians 1:11 - Conditional predestination?

 According to... the counsel:

-It is possible to reject the counsel of God.
-It is written: "the Pharisees and the Law-experts REJECTED THE COUNSEL [boulé 1012 in Greek] (of) God for themselves, not having-been-baptized by him" (Luke 7:30).
+It is possible to reject the counsel of God, as it is written: "the Pharisees and the Law-experts REJECTED THE COUNSEL [boulé 1012 in Greek] (of) God for themselves, not having-been-baptized by him" (Luke 7:30).

 According to the counsel of...
 His will: